 The party intending to file an Unfair Labor Practice (ULP) charge shall provide advance notice to the other party prior to filing a formal written charge with the Federal Labor Relations Authority.
 Before either party files a formal ULP charge, the parties will meet within five (5) workdays of receiving the advance notice in an effort to resolve the issue.

-618 AOC/TACC
+618 AOC/MOBILITY OPERATIONS DIRECTORATE

 Section 1.
-This Article refers to and outlines bidding procedures for Flight Managers (FMs) in 618 AOC/XOCM, Diplomatic Clearance Specialist (DCSs) in
+This Article refers to and outlines bidding procedures for Flight Managers (FMs), Diplomatic Clearance Specialist (DCSs), and Flight Planners (FPs) work centers.